 How long is the flying time to Mauritius, the Seychelles and the Maldives?

-What is the difference in booking with Scott Dunn for an Indian Ocean vacation?
+What is the difference in booking with Scott Dunn for an Indian Ocean holiday?

 What are the best Indian Ocean hotels with childcare and kids clubs?